Tea and its health effects

 Antioxidants bind to the body's oxidants, which are unstable molecules the body produces, and prevent the reactions that can cause cell damage.

 The type of antioxidants in tea depends on the type of tea and its oxidation time during production.
 Oxidation causes antioxidants to bind in chains and create larger antioxidants.
 Therefore, white and green tea contain the type of catechins, while black tea mostly contains theaflavins.
-Antioxidants slow down the absorption of caffeine and counteract the nervous feeling of stress that caffeine causes.
+Antioxidants slow down the absorption of caffeine and counteract the nervous stress feeling that caffeine causes.

 Caffeine